Scroll progress bar

 WHAT IT IS: a biotechnological extract derived from marine microalgae.

-WHY IT'S USEFUL: helps rebalance the skin microbiota and reduce sensory inflammation.
+WHY IT’S USEFUL: helps rebalance the skin microbiome and reduce sensory inflammation.

-HOW IT WORKS: modulates pain receptors and lowers mediators such as IL-8.
+HOW IT WORKS: modulates pain receptors and lowers mediators like IL-8.

-WHAT IT DOES ON THE SKIN: uniforms the complexion, reduces redness, and makes the skin less prone to fluctuations.
+WHAT IT DOES FOR THE SKIN: evens the Skin's complexion, reduces redness, and makes the Skin less prone to fluctuations.

 Madecassoside

-WHAT IT IS: a plant-based active ingredient extracted from Centella asiatica.
+WHAT IT IS: a plant active extracted from Centella asiatica.

 WHY IT’S USEFUL: has soothing, antioxidant properties and stimulates repair.

-HOW IT WORKS: reduces free radicals, soothes inflammation, and promotes collagen synthesis.
+HOW IT WORKS: reduces free radicals, calms inflammation, and promotes collagen synthesis.

-WHAT IT DOES ON THE SKIN: makes the skin more elastic, less reactive, and visibly calmer.
+WHAT IT DOES FOR THE SKIN: makes the Skin more elastic, less reactive, and visibly more calm.

 Ceramides

-WHY IT'S USEFUL: when they are lacking, the skin loses water and becomes more vulnerable.
+WHY IT’S USEFUL: when these are lacking, the Skin loses moisture and becomes more vulnerable.

 HOW IT WORKS: rebuild the barrier, improving firmness and hydration.

-WHAT IT DOES ON THE SKIN: they restore strength to the skin, reduce dryness, and increase tolerance to active ingredients.
+WHAT IT DOES FOR THE SKIN: restore strength to the Skin, limit dryness, and boost tolerance for active ingredients.

 SymRepair® 100

-WHAT IT IS: a blend of biomimetic lipids that mimic those naturally present in the skin.
+WHAT IT IS: a blend of biomimetic lipids that mimic those naturally found in the Skin.

-WHY IT'S USEFUL: helps repair the damaged stratum corneum.
+WHY IT’S USEFUL: helps recompact the damaged stratum corneum.

-HOW IT WORKS: strengthens the barrier and reduces water leakage to the outside.
+HOW IT WORKS: strengthens the barrier and reduces water loss to the outside.

-WHAT IT DOES ON THE SKIN: increases resistance to external agents and keeps the skin more hydrated and protected.
+WHAT IT DOES FOR THE SKIN: boosts resistance to external aggressors and keeps the Skin more hydrated and protected.

 Colloidal Oatmeal

-WHAT IT IS: finely micronized oat, rich in beta-glucans and natural soothing actives.
+WHAT IT IS: finely micronized oats, rich in beta-glucans and natural soothing actives.

-WHY IT'S USEFUL: it has a long history of use in dermatological treatments for reactive skin.
+WHY IT’S USEFUL: has a long history of use in dermatological treatments for reactive skin.

-HOW IT WORKS: modulates inflammation and creates a soothing protective film.
+HOW IT WORKS: modulates inflammation and creates a protective film that soothes.

-WHAT IT DOES ON THE SKIN: reduces redness, stinging, and burning, providing immediate relief.
+WHAT IT DOES FOR THE SKIN: reduces redness, tingling, and burning, providing immediate relief.

-Even some “good” ingredients can be too harsh for sensitive skin, especially in high concentrations:
+Even some “good” ingredients can be too intense for sensitive Skin, especially at high concentrations:

 • Retinoids